 Skip to content

-How to Enable or Disable Hardware Acceleration in Google Chrome
+Enable or Disable Hardware Acceleration in Google Chrome

 The Google Chrome browser is known for its notorious memory hogging and utilizing CPU power.
-However, there has been much improvement in the performance, and it’s on the overall system.
+However, there has been much improvement in the performance and it’s on the overall system.

-Customize Hardware Acceleration in Chrome
+Customize the Hardware Acceleration Settings

 The hardware acceleration feature is only available on the computer version of Google Chrome.
-You will not find the option on phones or tablets.
-As mentioned, it delegates the system’s GPU to perform graphical-intensive tasks to optimize the browser’s performance.
+It delegates the system’s GPU to perform graphical-intensive tasks to optimize the browser’s performance.
+Here are the steps to follow:

 1. Launch Google Chrome on your computer.

-2. Click on the More vertical 3dots icon menu and select the Settings menu.
+2. Click on the More vertical 3-dots icon menu and select the Settings menu.

 Settings menu in Chrome browser on computer